schof/schof.github.io/_posts/2017-04-13-comstock-refuses-to-disclose-her-schedule.md

 Lynn Anderson
 ```

 She never received a response.
-Not even one of the lame form letters she specializes in sending.
+Not even one of the lame form letters Comstock specializes in sending.